CosineDemoOrg/full-stack-demo/README.md

 - `postgres_password`: (default: `"changethis"`) The password for the PostgreSQL database, stored in .env, you can generate one with the method above.
 - `sentry_dsn`: (default: "") The DSN for Sentry, if you are using it, you can set it later in .env.

+## Notifications

+Email flows (welcome, password recovery, test email) are extracted under `backend/app/notifications/` with a provider interface.
+Providers include:
+- `console`: log notifications to the console (useful for local dev).
+- `smtp`: send emails via SMTP using the existing email templates.

+How to switch providers:
+- Set `NOTIFICATIONS_PROVIDER` in your `.env` to either `console` or `smtp`.
+- If `SMTP_HOST` and `EMAILS_FROM_EMAIL` are configured, the system will default to `smtp` automatically.

+Background sending:
+- The backend uses FastAPI `BackgroundTasks` to enqueue sends so API responses return immediately while the notification is sent in the background.

+Structured logging:
+- Notification sends emit structured logs with key=value pairs including the provider, recipient, subject, and result.

+Frontend optimistic UI:
+- The "Forgot password" page shows an immediate success toast while the backend schedules the email send.

 ## Backend Development

 Backend docs: [backend/README.md](./backend/README.md).